CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_Universal_Overview.md

 ## Key Message

-> "In a world where everyone has access to power tools, DRIVER distinguishes the trained professionals from the dangerous amateurs.
+> "In a world where everyone has access to power tools, DRIVER™ distinguishes the trained professionals from the dangerous amateurs.
 It's not about restricting AI access—it's about ensuring safe, effective, and professional operation."

-**DRIVER: The Global Standard for Professional AI Operation**
+**DRIVER™: The Global Standard for Professional AI Operation**

-© 2024 - Framework available for educational and commercial implementation with attribution
+© 2024-2025 - DRIVER™ Framework available for educational and commercial implementation with attribution